amoshong/CleaningData/README.md

 - 'run_analysis.R' : R script does the following.1.Merges the training and the test sets to create one data set.
 2.Extracts only the measurements on the mean and standard deviation for each measurement.
 3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-- 'feature_all.zip': zip file of feature_all.txt, which is theresult of step1 of run_analysis.R.
+- 'feature_all.zip': zip file of feature_all.txt, which is the result of step1 of run_analysis.R.
 It contains columns of subject, activity code, activity labels and all features by merging the training and the test sets.

 - 'feature_mean_std.txt':result of step2 of run_analysis.R.
 It contains columns of subject, activity code, activity labels and only the features on the mean and standard deviation from feature_all.txt.